kyoungerman/S21-4820/Lect/15/Lect-15.raw.md

 some action.

-This is based on the Paper "Practical Byzantine Fault Tolerance" by Castro [5] 1999:
+This is based on the Paper "Practical Byzantine Fault Tolerance" by Castro [5] in 1999:

 1. Commander sends the value to every lieutenant
 1. Every lieutenant
 	- if it receives a new value v, broadcast (prepare, v)
 	- if it receives 2f+1 (prepare, v), broadcast (commit, v)
 	- if it receives 2f+1 (commit, v), broadcast (committed, v)
 	- if it receivers f+1 (committed, v), broadcast (committed, v)
 1. Ensure agreement
 1. Ensure liveness under an loyal commander

 ## Clock solution to Distributed Consensus

-This is L. Lamport's 2nd contribution.
+This is L. Lamport's other contribution to distributed fault tollerance.
 A provable consensus system using accurate clocks.
 I think his paper on this was in 1978.

-The commercial version of F1 is "spanner" the worlds first global scale database.
+The commercial version of F1 [1] is "spanner" the worlds first global scale database.
 You can use it by using Google Compute Cloud database.
-It is the database under gmail, google docs, and doubleclick - the advertising platform.
+It is the database under gmail, Google docs, and doubleclick - the advertising platform.
 This means that all of use it many times a day.
 74% of the web has google analytics on it - feeding data - billions of rows a day into it.

-At the hart of this is the Google TrueTime API - you can use it also.
+At the hart of this is the Google TrueTime [2] API - you can use it also.
 True time is a microsecond accurate time clock in the API that is globally accurate.
 By globally I mean that the data center in Dublin Ireland will give you the same results as Portland Oregon.
 To do this Google used atomic clocks in